nescampos/ainalyst/README.md

 2. Implement the required `search` and `scrapeContent` methods
 3. Add your retriever to the `createRetriever` method in `ResearchSkill.js`
 4. Update the CLI and environment variable handling if needed

+## Web Interface Features

+The web interface provides a ChatGPT-like experience with the following features:

+1. **Chat-based Interaction**: Enter your research questions in a conversational interface
+2. **Real-time Progress Updates**: See the status of your research as it progresses
+3. **Research History**: Access previous research investigations from the sidebar
+4. **Results Display**: View formatted research reports in the browser
+5. **Downloadable Presentations**: Download PowerPoint presentations of your research
+6. **Responsive Design**: Works on desktop and mobile devices

 ## Limitations